 One of the most mesmerizing features of any designer breed is its variety.
 You may also witness different colours, coat types, and traits in a single litter of a designer dog breed.
 But this post is specifically about Groodle’s colours specifically, so let us find out more about them below.

 Related: Groodle Pros and Cons | Groodle Breeders | Groodle Health

 Before proceeding to Groodle colours, it is important that we should have a little bit of knowledge about the colours of the parent breeds.

-For example, the Golden Retriever dogs usually come in various shades of Golden colour; from light cream golden to dark golden brown and a plethora of other colours.
-Interestingly, they do also come in red colour, and rarely in plain black or plain white colours due to some genetic differences.
+For example, Golden Retriever dogs usually come in various shades of Golden colour; from light cream golden to dark golden brown and a plethora of other colours.
+Interestingly, they also come in red colour, and rarely in plain black or plain white colours due to some genetic differences.

-On the other side, Poodles do also come in several colours including black & white, black, apricot, silver, red, white, and many others.
+On the other side, Poodles also come in several colours including black & white, black, apricot, silver, red, white, and many others.
 Along with that, they also come in different variations and colour patterns.
 Some rare colours are also possible such as blue, Cafe au Lait, and sable.

 By looking at the colours of the parent breeds, we can easily say that the Groodle may also have some wonderful and unique colours and patterns.
 So, let’s find out more about the Groodle colours below.

 Well, there are unlimited possibilities for colour patterns and some most popular colours are below.

 The apricot-coloured Poodle when mixed with a Golden Retriever, it mostly results in a Teddy Bear-looking Groodle.
 It is one of the rarest Poodle colours which is inherited in the Groodles.
 And if inherited, it shows some unique blends such as a black nose, toenails, and beautiful black button eyes.

 Additionally, if the Apricot Poodle is mixed with a dark-coloured Golden Retriever, it will even show more versatility.